spree-contrib/spree_mailchimp_ecommerce/README.md

   $ bundle exec rails g spree_mailchimp_ecommerce:install
   ```

-4. Review your keys in `config/initializers/spree_mailchimp_ecommerce.rb`
+4. Restart your server

-5. Restart your server
+5. Setup you mailchimp credentials on `admin/mailchimp_settings` and than click 'Setup your store' button

 ## User first and last name